liquidinstruments/moku-examples/docs/mcc/examples/advanced.md

 This example implements a VGA driver, designed for Moku:Go.
 The two analog outputs are used for two color channels (not full RGB) while the digital pins are configured to provide the sync signals.

-The waveform to be displayed is captured from InputA on a rising edge with a configurable directly-downsampled decimation factor, making this effectively a very simple Oscilloscope.
+The waveform to be displayed is captured from Input A on a rising edge with a configurable directly-downsampled decimation factor, making this effectively a very simple Oscilloscope.

 ### Pinout and Registers